 - 3.1.4 The council wishes to increase the number of blocks designated for tenants aged over 50 years.
 These blocks are generally popular with tenants, especially so with people seeking to down size from family housing.
-However, this needs to be balanced against equalities requirements and ensuring that the housing designated for people over 50 is suitable. - 3.1.5 There are equalities implications in age restrictive lettings plans, and unreasonable restriction leaves the council open to challenge.
-The equalities impact of the local lettings plan would be mitigated by lifting the age restriction in respect of mobility standard units, thereby allowing people of any age with specific mobility related housing needs to bid for suitable property in blocks generally designated for people over 50. - 3.1.6 There have been instances where private tenants of leaseholders have been prevented from bidding for an identical council flat in the same block as they are under 50.
-This has been the subject of formal complaint and may leave the council vulnerable to future challenge. - 3.1.7 Robert Lodge is currently designated as an over 50s block.
+However, this needs to be balanced against equalities requirements and ensuring that the housing designated for people over 50 is suitable so as not to impact upon lettings performance. - 3.1.5 There are equalities implications in age restrictive lettings plans, and unreasonable restriction leaves the council open to challenge.
+The equalities impact of the local lettings plan would be mitigated by lifting the age restriction in respect of mobility standard units, thereby allowing people of any age with specific mobility related housing needs to bid for suitable property in blocks generally designated for people over 50.

+- 3.1.6 Robert Lodge is currently designated as an over 50s block.
 However there are high levels of under occupation, and the 2 bedroom flats in this block above the ground floor are difficult to let.
-This results in long periods where flats are empty with a negative impact on the key empty property letting time performance indicator, and rent loss for the council.
-Therefore, it is recommended that, if there are no bids for a flat here from people over 50, then the council is permitted to let to younger tenants.

-- 3.1.8 It should be noted that age restrictions cannot lawfully be applied upon sale of a property.
+This results in long periods where flats are empty with a negative impact on the key performance indicators of empty property turnaround time and rent loss for the council. - 3.1.7 It should be noted that age restrictions cannot lawfully be applied upon sale of a property.
 Therefore, leaseholders and their tenants may be of any age.
-Blocks where there are a high proportion of leaseholders may have more residents who are under 50. - 3.1.9 It is not permissible to refuse a mutual exchange application on the basis of an age restrictive lettings policy.
-Some tenants may, therefore, be under 50 years of age. - 3.1.10 Consultation with residents:
+Blocks where there are a high proportion of leaseholders may have more residents who are under 50. - 3.1.8 It is not permissible to refuse a mutual exchange application on the basis of an age restrictive lettings policy.
+Some tenants may, therefore, be under 50 years of age.

+3.1.9 Consultation with residents: